Sarohia94/Project-1-skinfirst/README.md

 ## User Experience (UX)
 ### Initial Discussion

 The skinfirst website aims to provide users with an informative guide focussing on the importance of skin wellness and a good routine.
-The website will provide users with information regarding other factors to consider to aid skin wellness as well as certifications to watch out for from accredited organisations on products which endorse a positive environmental and social impact.
+The website will provide users with information regarding other factors to consider to aid skin wellness.
+It will also detail certifications to watch out for from accredited organisations on products which endorse a positive environmental and social impact.

 #### Key information for the site

-* What's the website about.
+* What the website is about.
 * Suggestive guide for a Morning & Night routine.
-* Other factors to consider for a positive impact on skin wellness.
+* Other factors to consider to promote skin wellness.
 * Certifications to look out for on products.
 * How to sign up and get involved.
-* A way for people to contact to share their routines and tips.
+* A way for people to get in contact to share their routines and tips.

 ### User Stories